 Anyways, here’s the remainder of the top 10.

 - German Shepherd

 - Yorkshire Terrier

 While the top three share some consistency, the rest of the list is kinda all over the place in terms of size, grooming needs, and temperaments.
 Then again, America is extremely diverse and people have different needs when picking a new member of the family.
-Neighborhood size requirements have become a real pain lately, too.
+Neighborhood size requirements and restrictions have become a real pain lately, too.

-Also, the top 10 is severely lacking the best dog of all: the collie.
-How it placed 37th this year is utterly baffling to me.
-They’re loving, loyal, gentle, excellent with kids, intelligent, and the ultimate sidekick.
+Collies are loving, loyal, gentle, excellent with kids, intelligent, and the ultimate sidekick.
 The only downside I can think of is they take a long time to groom because of their double coat.
 But, to me, it’s honestly worth it.